Knowing your bits from your bytes is useful for picking out a good broadband provider – here’s the important info.

 Bits and bytes are different units of measurement, though you’re likely to have come across both while using the internet.

-- Bits are used to measure connection speed, normally in the form of megabits
+- Bits are usually used to measure connection speed, normally in the form of megabits

-- Bytes are for measuring the size of data, often as megabytes or gigabytes
+- Bytes are usually used for measuring the size of data, often as megabytes or gigabytes

 The differences between bits and bites